 About SCP Auctions

-SCP Auctions is one of the nation’s largest auctioneers and private sellers of important sports memorabilia and cards, and is considered a leader in its industry.
+SCP Auctions is one of the nation’s largest auctioneers and private sellers of important sports cards and memorabilia, and is an industry leader.

 Some of SCP’s memorable auctions and private sales have included: